 But before you go from running a few miles every other day to training for a marathon, and following some radical diets (The Elimination Diet, Vegan, Adkins, Paleo, Gluten-free, Pritkin, Master Cleanse, The Raw Diet, Fruitarian and Elizabeth diets, etc.), save yourself the effort by remembering two simple words…

 Think about this.
 How in the world could you practically starve yourself and exercise until you drop — and still not lose weight and fat?
 Why, why, why?

-To answer that, consider how your body reacts to a restricted calorie regime.
-Typically, after beginning a serious dietary effort, the pounds come off for the first few weeks.
+To answer that, consider how your body reacts to a restricted calorie regimen.
+Typically, after beginning a determined dietary effort, the pounds come off for the first few weeks.
 Some of this is fat, but the mirror doesn’t reflect that, due to the increased water retention that occurs when dieting.
 Then, seemingly without warning, the weight drops in spurts, at times overnight.